barotto/libRocketDoc/pages/cpp_manual/elements.md

 ### Position

 Elements measure their position as a pixel offset from a containing ancestor element.
-The containing element, referred to as the offset parent, is generally the element's closest ancestor with a 'position' value other than 'static'.
+The containing element, referred to as the offset parent, is generally the element's closest ancestor with a `position`{:.prop} value other than `static`{:.value}.
 To get an element's offset parent, call the `GetOffsetParent()` function.

 ```cpp
 // Returns the element from which all offset calculations are currently computed.